Published: November 1, 2023 | Last Updated: August 13, 2025

 As we remember those who lost their lives, we must continue advocating for improved safety protocols and better working conditions on set on everything from stunt performances to sex scenes.

-The film industry owes it to these unsung heroes to make every effort to ensure their safety, honor their sacrifices, and recognize their invaluable contributions to the world of cinema.
+The film industry owes it to these unsung heroes to make every effort to ensure their safety, honor their sacrifices, and recognize their invaluable contributions to the silver screen.